sonots/fluentd-server/README.md

 to use the file storage feature.
 This will save and load Fluentd config contents not from DB, but from local files located at the directory `DATA_DIR`.
 This would be useful when you want to manage your config files with git.

+ToDo: Create a worker to synchronize local file contents with db (delete and create entries on db).

 ## HTTP API

 See [API.md](API.md).